-How a hovercraft works
+How does a hovercraft work?

 Photo: A typical hovercraft has two or more fans.
 The main fan in the center blows air downward to push the craft upward, above the water.
 Two or more other fans at the back blow air backward to make the craft go forward.
-This is an example of action-and-reaction (Newton's third law of motion) at work!
+This is an example of action-and-reaction (Newton's third law of motion) at work.

 How much can a hovercraft carry?

-create a certain amount of pressure under the craft.
+A fan of a given power will create a certain amount of pressure under the craft.
 Now since:

 pressure = force / area